-Runtime Broker (RuntimeBroker.exe) is an executable file located in the System32 folder on a windows computer.
+Runtime Broker (RuntimeBroker.exe) is an executable file located in the System32 folder on a Windows computer.
 The main task of Runtime Broker is to check if the applications that you are using on your PC have all the required permissions to run on your system.
-It monitors the access to Windows API’s and ensures that apps do not violate the core security of Windows.
-But sometimes users report Runtime Broker High CPU Usage, especially after recent windows update system freezes and Runtime Broker process causing almost 100% CPU usage.
-If you also have similar problems, here is how to Fix High CPU Usage By Runtime Broker in Windows 10, 8.1, and 7.
+It monitors the access to Windows APIs and ensures that apps do not violate the core security of Windows.
+But sometimes users report Runtime Broker High CPU Usage, especially after recent Windows update system freezes and Runtime Broker process causes almost 100% CPU usage.
+If you also have similar problems, here is how to Fix High CPU Usage By Runtime Broker in Windows 10, 11.

 Post Contents :-